finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

 <a name="upsertQuoteAccessMetadataRule"></a>
 # **upsertQuoteAccessMetadataRule**
-> QuoteAccessMetadataRule upsertQuoteAccessMetadataRule(scope, upsertQuoteAccessMetadataRuleRequest, effectiveAt)
+> QuoteAccessMetadataRule upsertQuoteAccessMetadataRule(scope, upsertQuoteAccessMetadataRuleRequest, effectiveAt, effectiveUntil)

 [EXPERIMENTAL] UpsertQuoteAccessMetadataRule: Upsert a Quote Access Metadata Rule.
 This creates or updates the data in LUSID.